polycube-network/polycube/Documentation/services/pcn-dynmon/dynmon.rst

     ./dynmon_extractor.py monitor_0 -t ingress -s

-Swap Compiler
+Code Rewriter
 -------------

-The Swap Compiler is an extremely advanced code optimizator to adapt user dynamically injected code according to the provided configuration.
+The Code Rewriter is an extremely advanced code optimizator to adapt user dynamically injected code according to the provided configuration.
 It basically performs some optimization in order to provide all the requested functionalities keeping high performance and reliability.
 Moreover, it relies on eBPF code patterns that identify a map and its declaration, so the user does not need to code any additional informations other than the configurations for each metric he wants to retrieve.

-First of all, the Compiler could be accessible to anyone, meaning that other services could use it to compile dynamically injected code, but since Dynmon is the only Polycube's entry point for user code by now, you will se its usage limited to the Dynmon service.
-For future similar services, remember that this compiler is available.
+First of all, the Rewriter could be accessible to anyone, meaning that other services could use it to compile dynamically injected code, but since Dynmon is the only Polycube's entry point for user code by now, you will se its usage limited to the Dynmon service.
+For future similar services, remember that this rewriter is available.

 The code compilation is performed every time new code is injected, both for Ingress and Egress data path, but actually it will optimize the code only when there is at least one map declared as ``"swap-on-read"``.
 Thus, do not expect different behaviour when inserting input without that option.